 After reviewing our pros and cons comparison of solar energy, there are some clear takeaways to be aware of:

 - Rooftop solar panels aren’t the perfect fit for everyone, but that’s okay.
 Like any other home efficiency product, solar panels provide clear benefits to homeowners that are in need of energy upgrades and electricity bill reduction.
 Not everyone fits that description.

 - Solar energy should be thought of as an investment: a low-risk investment with major returns, but a hefty investment nonetheless.

 - The U.S. is moving towards clean energy, and solar is our cheapest option.
-There’s nothing unclear about America’s energy future: the U.S. is transitioning towards renewables and away from fossil fuels.
-Solar is the one of the most scalable, consumer-friendly solutions available in the clean energy landscape.
+There’s nothing unclear about America’s energy future: the U.S. is transitioning towards renewables and away from fossil fuels such as coal and oil.
+Solar is one of the most scalable, consumer-friendly solutions available in the clean energy landscape.